Support for Young People

 - We will help you to understand your rights, decide what is important to you, and help you understand what is going on for you.

-- We can attend meetings with you and support you through this meeting.
+- We can attend meetings with you and support you through those meetings.

-- We will treat all the information you give me with confidence unless you ask us to share the information with someone, or if we feel that information you shared might put you or someone else in danger.
+- We will treat all of the information you give us with confidence unless you ask us to share the information with someone, or if we feel that information you shared might put you or someone else in danger.

-- If we am not the right people to help you we can help you find the right person/organisation to give you support.
+- If we are not the right people to help you, we can help you find the right person/organisation to give you support.

 We can talk over the phone on 020 974 6264.